aaronjc15128/Expertle/README.md

 This was made just for fun and to make Wordle accessible for all users.

-Like mentioned in the about menu of the game, if there has been any copyright/trademark infringements, please contact me to ensure that they will be fixed/removed within 72 hours.

 Note: The webgame is best experienced on a PC/Laptop.

 Developed by Aaron Chauhan